NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

         -o jitter_solve/run

-Notice that the nadir-looking frame images are read from a list, in ``jitter0.0/f-images.txt``.
+Notice that the nadir-looking frame images are read from a list, in ``jitter0.0/n-images.txt``.
 This file is created by ``sat_sim``.
-All the images in such a list must be acquired in quick succession and be along the same satellite orbit portion, as the trajectory of all these images will be used to enforce the roll and yaw constraints.
+All the images in such a list must be acquired in quick succession and be along the same satellite orbit portion, as the trajectory of all these cameras will be used to enforce the roll and yaw constraints.

-If the input images are for several such orbital stretches, a separate list must be created for each such stretch, then added to the invocation above.
-The same logic is applied to the cameras for theses images.
+A separate list must be created for each such orbital stretch, then added to the invocation above.
+The same logic is applied to the cameras for these images.

 There is a single forward-looking image, but it is linescan, so there are many camera samples for it.